MonstarTM/StylishUserbot/README.md

 * Copyright (C) 2020-2021 by DevsExpo@Github, < https://github.com/DevsExpo >.

-FridayUserbot is Free Software: You can use, study share and improve it at your will.
+StylishUserbot is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or